Short-term Care Readmission with Medication and Programming Issues

 Short Term Care Admission And Readmission

-Mr. W. was a 33-year old white male admitted from a crisis house in December 2005.
+Mr. W. was a 33-year old white male admitted from a crisis house.
 Upon his admission, he was having periods of sleeplessness, aggression, disruptive behavior, non-compliance, confusion, and elopement.
 He carried diagnoses Axis 1: of PDD and Psychosis Not Otherwise Specified (NOS); Axis 2: Moderate Mental Retardation; Axis 3: History of Grand Mal Seizure - 1 isolated incident, seasonal allergies, and history of fracture trauma to face at 4-5 years old.
 He had been living with his parents up until he was placed in the crisis house.
 He was unable to return to his home or his day program until he was evaluated medically.
 He was admitted to SWC for this medical evaluation.

 During Mr. W.'s admission, his behavior was monitored as well as observations made concerning his allergies and mental status.
 He was also seen by specialists in Psychiatry, Neurology, and ENT.
 Staff noticed his behavior and mental status deteriorating around the beginning of February.
 He exhibited an increase in episodes of non-compliance, confusion, and inappropriate behaviors.
 It was observed and reported he had a sinus condition beginning.
 On February 5, 2006, he had a major clonic tonic seizure episode.
 Medical staff had begun to taper some of his medications by this time.
 He continued to deteriorate with more disorientation, aggression, and generalized agitation.
 Psychiatry and Neurology, working together, had increased his seizure medications and added another.
 ENT and his primary physician found him to have several environmental allergies.
 There was aggressive treatment for the allergies and his symptoms subsided.
 His diagnoses were re-evaluated and he was given; Axis 1: Bi-polar Affective Disorder NOS; Axis 3 added with Seizure Disorder and Allergies - ragweed, mold, grass, dust mites, and cats.
 Mr. W. remained stable until his discharge back into the community to an adult family home in April of 2006 with a structured day program.
 A 30-day follow up found him stable, cooperative, and symptom free.
 It seems that with a proper set of diagnoses and treatments to follow, Mr. W. is today, a changed man.